Gino Torretta: College statistics

-NFL career
+Professional career

 1993–1994

-Despite his collegiate-level success, Torretta was not a top NFL draft pick, and his NFL career was fairly unremarkable.
-He was not selected until the Minnesota Vikings took him in the seventh round in the 1993 NFL draft and then did not play him at all that year.
+Despite his collegiate-level success, Torretta was not regarded as a high-level NFL prospect, and his NFL career was unremarkable.
+He was selected by the Minnesota Vikings in the seventh round in the 1993 NFL Draft with the 192nd overall pick.
+Torretta did not appear in an NFL game that season.
 In 1994, Torretta was on the Vikings' roster, and then was picked up by the Detroit Lions.
-As was the case in 1993, he failed to play at all in 1994, serving the entire season in a backup role with the Lions.
+Again, he did not play at all that year, serving the entire season in a backup role with the Lions.

 1995–1999

 In 1995, Torretta moved to NFL Europe and was also on the roster for the San Francisco 49ers and Detroit Lions but was again relegated to backup roles.
 He was cut by the 49ers in 1996 and subsequently picked up by the Seattle Seahawks.
 His only chance to play in an NFL game came in the 1996 season finale when he came off the bench for the Seahawks against the Oakland Raiders.
 He immediately threw a 32-yard touchdown pass to Joey Galloway that put Seattle ahead, leading the team to victory.

 In 1997, Torretta was on the roster for Seattle and later the Indianapolis Colts but again did not play.
 After a brief stint with Kansas City in 1999, he retired from the NFL.